-13.3 The rate methodology, calculated charges, and conditions shall be as set forth in the current P-DP FES Rate Schedule, made a part hereof, or any superseding rate schedule(s) promulgated pursuant to Provision 11 of the GPCP.
+13.3 The rate methodology, calculated charges, and conditions shall be as set forth in the current P-DP Firm Electric Service Rate Schedule, made a part hereof, or any superseding rate schedule(s) promulgated pursuant to Provision 11 of the GPCP.

 13.3.1 In accordance with the Final 2028 Plan, deficits incurred during the previous marketing period will not be charged to new electric service Contractors.
 These deficits will be addressed as part of the P-DP rates process.